Our priority is to ensure the health, safety and wellbeing of our students and employees whilst also ensuring that high quality learning can continue.

 What will happen if I have been in contact with someone who has been confirmed as positive?

-If you have been in ‘close contact’ with someone who has tested positive for COVID-19, from 16 August, anyone who has been fully vaccinated will be exempt from the requirement to self-isolate if they have been in contact with a positive case.
-They will instead be advised to take a PCR test as soon as possible.
-Young people will also be exempt from self-isolation from 16 August if they are under 18 and a contact of a positive case.
+From 16 August, anyone who is fully vaccinated but who has been in ‘close contact’ with someone who has tested positive for COVID-19 is exempt from the requirement to self-isolate.
+They are advised to take a PCR test as soon as possible.
+Young people are also be exempt from self-isolation from 16 August if they are under 18 and a contact of a positive case.
 As with adults, they will be advised whether a PCR test needs to be taken.
+If the PCR is positive, that individual will also be required to isolate as advised by Test and Trace.

-In other cases, you will be required to self-isolate as advised by NHS Track and Trace scheme, which will be 10 days.
+In other cases, you will be required to self-isolate as advised by NHS Test and Trace scheme.

 ‘Close contact’ includes face to face contact with a confirmed case for any length of time, within a metre, including: